SPC James Thorne

 Now medically retired, James continues to be aggressive in his recovery by going to the gym at least every other day, and he is currently working on getting refitted for prosthetics.
 Having an affinity for the arts, James plays guitar and plans to go to school for film production.
 Living in a mortgage-free, specially adapted Homes For Our Troops home will alleviate the stress of navigating an inaccessible environment, giving him more time to pursue these endeavors.

 James loves to cook and enjoys hosting friends and family.
 An accessible kitchen with roll under countertops and pull-down shelves will make it easier for James to prepare meals during social gatherings.
 Having the extra space will also be beneficial for James to start and raise a family someday.

-Born and raised in New Mexico, James is choosing to build his home there.
+Born and raised in New Mexico, James is choosing to build his home in Texas.

 James is grateful for the opportunity to be receiving a specially adapted Homes For Our Troops home and is indebted to HFOT’s donors and supporters for providing him with this life-changing gift.
 “Because of you all, it is possible for Veterans to move on and integrate into something greater.”